kwozniakk/Pose2ID/README.md

 ## Demo for TransReID on Market1501 dataset
 0. Follow the official instructions of [TransReID](https://github.com/damo-cv/TransReID) to install the environment, and run their test script.
 If it succeeds, then ours are the same.
 <!-- TransReID-main\configs\Market\vit_transreid_stride.yml -->
 1. Modify configuration file `configs/Market/vit_transreid_stride.yml`.
-Wether use NFC or IPG feature centralization ot not.
+Wether use NFC or IPG feature centralization or not.
     ```yaml
     TEST:
         NFC: True